Mohsem35/DBA/RedisReplication.md

 2) "/var/lib/redis"
 ```

-In the output of the above command `/var/lib/redis` is the directory, where Redis server data is stored.
+In the output of the above command `/var/lib/redis` is the _resis data directory_

 `/etc/redis` is the redis configuration directory, where the file name is **`redis.conf`**

+The SAVE commands performs a _synchronous save of the dataset producing a point in time snapshot_ of all the data inside the Redis instance, in the form of an RDB file.
+You almost **`never`** want to call SAVE in **`production`** environments where it will block all the other clients.
+Instead usually **`BGSAVE`** is used

 #### Bgsave